sharpcystals-github342/TheNodalProject/README.md

 nodal is buggy as shit rn and i ain't gonna work on it because it literally is unfixable on my executor

+To do: Create an actual UI library instead of using Infinite Yield command like but centered